SoftInstigate/restheart-website/support.md

         Dedicated support for production environments from the RESTHeart Team.
 No one can help you better.
     </p>
     <p class="lead">
-        Included in the Enterprise Edition subscription.
+        Included in the paid annual subscription.
     </p>
     <hr class="mt-1 mb-4">
     <p class="lead">